 Business Unit Focus Why?
 How?
-Commercial Property (Retail Town Centres, Workplace and Logistics) Manage water consumption and enable operational efficiency across our Commercial Property assets.
+Commercial Property (Town Centres, Logistics and Workplace) Manage water consumption and enable operational efficiency across our Commercial Property assets.
 Inclusion of water efficiency objectives into developments.
 Promotes more efficient operations, delivering cost savings to the business.
 Maintains the ongoing viability of our assets given the cyclical nature of water stress.
 Reduces waste water and improves availability of water supply.
-We use Green Star - Performance and NABERS to benchmark water consumption and performance across our Retail Town Centre, Workplace and, where relevant, Logistics assets.
-Our focus for Workplace and Retail Town Centres has been primarily leak identification and consumption management.
-We integrate water-efficient design in our developments and major amenity upgrades using specified products and minimum standards to achieve Green Star ratings Communities (Residential and Retirement Living) Construct and deliver high quality potable and non-potable water supply, while minimising water use in construction and operation through design, management and enabling operational efficiency.
-Contribute positively to the health of nearby catchments by designing and managing stormwater runoff and maintaining the quality of water that is released to the environment.
+We use Green Star - Performance and NABERS to benchmark water consumption and performance across our Town Centre, Workplace and, where relevant, Logistics assets.
+Our focus for Workplace and Town Centres has been primarily leak identification and consumption management.
+We integrate water-efficient design in our developments and major amenity upgrades using specified products and minimum standards to achieve Green Star ratings Communities Construct and deliver high quality potable and non-potable water supply, while minimising water use in construction and operation through design, management and enabling operational efficiency.
+Contribute positively to the health of nearby catchments by designing and managing stormwater run- off and maintaining the quality of water that is released to the environment.
+Use of Water Sensitive Urban Design (WSUD) principles when designing the community.
 Stakeholders such as local authorities and the general public expect water use and quality to be managed appropriately during development.
 Effectively integrating these aspects into the design and development of our communities facilitates project approvals and contributes to the protection and preservation of ecological values.
 Initiatives focused on water supply to our communities contribute to their resilience in times of water stress.
-Promotes more efficient retirement living operations, delivering cost savings to the business.
 Reduces the footprint of potable water supply and reduces costs to residents.
+Improves the liveability, aesthetic and biodiversity of the development.
 We monitor water use during both the construction and delivery of our projects.
 We have established water efficiency targets for our built form product using the CCAP Precinct tool.
 Modelling is used to test options for reducing consumption through ongoing monitoring, data collection and target review.
-We seek to mitigate the impact of our developments on natural ecosystems and water supplies through water sensitive urban design (WSUD).
+At all new approved Masterplanned Communities, we use Green Star to benchmark and test options for reducing consumption in the completed project.
+We promote and facilitate efficient water use practices and investigate the viability of the provision of lower cost recycled/alternative water supply options where feasible through economies of scale.
+We seek to mitigate the impact of our developments on natural ecosystems and water supplies through Water Sensitive Urban Design (WSUD) principles.
 We require WSUD on all new masterplanned communities developments.
-At all new Retirement Living community developments and approved Residential communities, we use Green Star to benchmark and test options for reducing consumption in the completed project.
-We promote and facilitate efficient water use practices and investigate the viability of the provision of lower cost recycled/alternative water supply options where feasible through economies of scale.